tue-alga/cartocrow/wwwroot/README.md

 # Example minimal website with map and C++ backend.

-This website is meant to be a minimal starting point for deploying a C++ back-end that generates data to be shown on a geographical map.
+This website can call the geographical visualization algorithm back-end provided in this repository and show the generated geographical map data.

 This website has been developed with design principles to promote responsiveness and good mobile usability: